stevegrunwell/php-namespaces/slides/namespace-example-3.md

 and MyName\MyApp to the second.

-These functions are now effectively named "SomeVendor\Package\doSomething" and "MyName\MyApp\doSomething"
+These functions are now effectively named "SomeVendor\Package\do_something" and "MyName\MyApp\do_something"